Degrees and Certifications:

 Benton said she is excited about the innovative programming happening in the district.

-“I’m real excited to see how that’s going to evolve over the course of this year,” she said.
+“I’m very excited to see how that’s going to evolve over the coming years,” she said.
 “I do appreciate that kind of attention to the different needs of students.”

 She’s also excited to see the first round of students graduate in 2018 under the endorsement graduation plan, which she saw begin while principal at Crowley High School.

 Benton has a bachelor’s degree in secondary education from Oklahoma State University and a master’s degree from Tarleton in education administration.
 She also has her superintendent certification from the University of North Texas.
 She was recently chosen to serve on the Chisholm Trail Education Foundation.
-She and her husband, Brian, have one daughter, Olivia, who will be a senior at North Crowley High School in the 2016-17 school year.
+She and her husband, Brian, have one daughter, Olivia, who graduated from North Crowley High School in 2017 an will be attending Oklahoma State University.

 “It’s the linchpin to improvement for an individual and can transform a family,” she said.
 “The first time the barrier is broken for a first-generation college goer, it has a tremendous positive effect on every generation after that in that family.
 Everything we can do, starting at pre-k, to get kids ready, not only for their high school diploma but their post-secondary education, it’s transformative.”